OpenVoiceOS/community-docs/docs/hardware_video.md

 ## Display

 If your device supports video out, you can use a screen on your device.
-(RPI3/3b/3b+ will not run a GUI due to lack of processing power, but you can access your device on a locally connected screen)
+(RPI3/3b/3b+ will not the OVOS GUI, [ovos-shell](https://github.com/OpenVoiceOS/ovos-shell), due to lack of processing power, but you can access a command prompt on a locally connected screen)

 ## Touchscreens